|

 and mudflats of Ontario's James Bay are of international importance to

-Jean was a member of a Royal Ontario Museum, Canadian Wildlife
+I was a member of a crew surveying the

 endangered rufa subspecies of the Red Knot and other